jefbags/jefbags.github.io/_posts/2015-08-03-First_Break_all_the_Rules.md

 11. In the last six months, has someone at work talked to me about my progress?
 12. This last year, have I had opportunities at work to learn and grow?

-Out basically, is the group a team, and is everyone in sync with each other and where things are going?
+Or basically, is the group a team, and is everyone in sync with each other and where things are going?

 ### The Summit
 If a manager can help provide answers to all of these questions, then it's possible to reach what the authors call the summit.
 An excerpt from the book defines what that means exactly: